 Tip: if you buy the bar sandwiches, ask for them to be toated.
 Not all bars have a toaster, so find the one that has it.

 The ferries we have boarded (the identical Olympia Palace, and Europa Palace by Minoan, and the Ionian Queen by Endevor Lines) have two restaurants that open for breakfast, lunch, and dinner.
 One is a "self-service" restaurant, and the other one is full service.
 Before you enter, read the menu posted at the entrance carefuly and note the prices, because you can get sticker shock once you reach the cash register with your tray full.
-The prices we paid in 2011 were comparable with prices you would pay in a Venetian restaurant, sitting by the passing gondolas.
+The prices we paid were comparable with prices you would pay in a Venetian restaurant, sitting by the passing gondolas!

 The food at the restaurants is of good quality and if money is not an issue, you will probably enjoy the meals, but if you are not careful, you can blow a considerable part of your budget on three to four meals on board.
 The only alternatives to the restaurant include some sad looking cheese pies and pizza slices at the various bars.
 By Greek law (designed to provide alternative nutrition to passengers who don't want to be goughed by the ferry restaurants) all Greek ferries are required to provide at minimum ham and cheese sandwiches which you can find at the ship's bars.

 If you plan ahead and bring your own food on board, you can save a considerable amount of money on your way to Greece or back home.
 Most seasoned travelers, especially those on deck know this and travel with enough food for the duration of the ferry trip.

 The water on board is potable, but my family and I always err on the side of caution with water wherever we travel and always dring bottled water.
 It's a small investment for peace of mind.